Whispers in the Dark (film): Plot

 Some time later, Ann and Doug visit the air hangar together, reunited, as Ann begins taking aviation lessons herself.

 Cast

 Production

+In an interview with Bobbie Wygant, writer/director Christopher Crowe explained where he got the inspiration for the story:

+Initially, the film was set to be produced by MCA Television Entertainment and distributed by Universal Pictures, the project would end up at Paramount Pictures with a budget of $30 million.

+Lou Diamond Phillips and Greta Scacchi were slated to star in the film but both actors dropped out.

 Principal photography began on October 21, 1991.
 Filming took place in and around Manhattan in New York City.
 The place for Ann Decker's apartment was filmed at 500 5th Avenue in Manhattan.
 The lake house at the end was filmed at Nantucket, Massachusetts.
 Due to severe cold weather in Massachusetts at the time, some of the filming of the water front scenes was done in Sebastian, Florida.
 Production was completed on January 18, 1992.

 Release

 Censorship

 Initially, the Motion Picture Association of America gave Whispers in the Dark an NC-17 rating due to an explicit sex sequence shown in the opening sequence.
 Producer Martin Bregman deemed the MPAA's rating "arbitrary," and after minimal cuts were made, the film was given an R-rating.

 Box office

 The film was released on August 7, 1992, in 1,188 theatres, making $3.2 million in its opening weekend.
 While it grossed over $11 million, it was not considered to be financially successful.